Penketh

 Penketh is a civil parish and suburb of Warrington in the Borough of Warrington, Cheshire, England.
 It is located about 3 mi west of Warrington town centre.
 It has a population of 8,699.
-It is in the historic county of Cheshire.
+It is in the historic county of Lancashire.

-The name is derived from two Brythonic words: *penno- (head) and *kēto- (trees) (Welsh pen coed); suggesting that the parish was at one time on the outskirts of a forest.
 The emblem/badge of Penketh is three kingfishers.

+Toponymy

+The name Penketh is first attested in 1243 as Penket and similar forms.
+The name is derived from two Common Brittonic words: *penno- (head) and *kēto- (trees), corresponding to modern Welsh pen coed (the place-name Pencoed is found widely in Wales).
+Thus the name once meant "end of the wood", suggesting that the parish was at one time on the outskirts of a forest.

 History

 Penketh was originally part of Prescot parish but became a chapelry and then a separate parish.
 It grew due to the crossing over the Mersey at Fiddlers Ferry and the building of the Sankey Canal.
 The area was mainly rural and agricultural until well into the 20th century, though a tannery and boatyard were established in the 19th century.

 The last 50 years has seen the area transformed into a large residential suburb.